ShaliniAnandaPhD/RefactorEarth/README.md

 After you’ve fine-tuned your CodeBERT model, it’s time to put it to work!
 The `refactor.py` script will automatically load your fine-tuned model and use it to optimize the code in your repository.

-### The Workflow

-Certainly!
-Below is the workflow, incorporating the `refactor.py` script you provided.
-This script will handle cloning a repository, calculating initial energy metrics, optimizing the code, and then measuring the impact of those optimizations.

 ### Workflow Using `refactor.py` Script in RefactorEarth

----

 ### Step 1: Clone the GitHub Repository